How to Edit Your First Podcast in 20 Minutes (Even If You Hate Tech)

 Step 3: The "Red Pen" Edit

-Now, you act like an editor.
+Now, you act like a writer editing a rough draft.
 Read through your transcript and listen along.

 Cut the Fluff

-Did you ramble for two minutes about the weather before getting to the main topic?
-Highlight that paragraph of text and press Delete.
-The audio is instantly cut.
-The transition is usually seamless.
+Did you ramble for two minutes about the weather before getting to the main topic of the podcast?
+Simply highlight that entire paragraph of text with your mouse and press the Delete key.
+The audio is instantly cut, and the AI automatically stitches the remaining audio together seamlessly.

 The "Um" Destroyer